denisbr/python-packagecloud/README.md

-# python-packagecloud
+# Packagecloud

-Python Package for Packagecloud
+Python Module for Packagecloud

 Implements functions for working with:
 * master and read-tokens